wirepair/autogcd/README.md

 Pass in a DomChangeHandlerFunc to receive various dom change events.
 Call it with a nil handler to stop receiving them.

 ## Calling gcd directly
 AutoGcd has not implemented all of the Google Chrome Debugger protocol methods and features because I don't see any point in wrapping a lot of them.
 However, you are not out of luck, all gcd components are bound to each Tab object.
 I'd suggest reviewing the gcdapi package if there is a particular component you wish to use.
-All components are bound to the Tab so it should be as simple as calling Tab.<component>.<method>.
+All components are bound to the Tab so it should be as simple as calling Tab.{component}.{method}.

 ### Overriding gcd
 Take a look at [api_overrides.go](https://github.com/wirepair/autogcd/tree/master/api_overrides.go) for an example of overriding gcd methods.
 In